Gibbons-Lab/isb_course_2021/docs/16S/talk.md

 ---

-## Time to bring in the big guns :bomb::zap:
+## Time to bring out the big guns :bomb::zap:

 We will now run the DADA2 plugin, which will do 3 things: